trilitech/tzpro-go/README.md

 ### TzPro-Go Versioning

 As long as TzPro-Go is in beta status we will use major version 0.x.
 Once interfaces are stable we switch to 1.x.
-The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.12.x supports the Ithaca API, v0.11.x supports Hangzhou.
+The minor version number expresses compatibility with a Tezos protocol release.

 Supported API and Tezos versions

+- **v0.17**: API release v017-2023-05-31, Tezos Nairobi
-- **v0.16**: API release v015-2022-12-06, Tezos Mumbai
+- **v0.16**: API release v016-2023-02-26, Tezos Mumbai
 - **v0.15**: API release v015-2022-12-06, Tezos Lima
 - **v0.14**: API release v014-2022-09-06, Tezos Kathmandu
 - **v0.13**: API release v013-2022-06-15, Tezos Jakarta